-A physiotherapist will see you after surgery to help keep your lungs clear.
+Your nurse will assist you after surgery with breathing exercises to help keep your lungs clear.
 Following any major surgery, it is important that your lungs are fully inflated and clear of secretions in order to prevent pneumonia.
 Within the first 24 hours after surgery, the nurses will encourage you to practice deep breathing and coughing exercises.
 This may cause you a temporary increase in pain; a pillow or a folded blanket can be used to support your incisional site during this activity.